mleveson/FilmRecommendationEngine/README.md

 # Film Recommendation Engine

-A simple but effective film recommendation engine using a Bag of Words model and cosine similarity to recommend films to the user
+A simple but effective film recommendation engine using a Bag of Words model with cosine similarity to recommend films to the user

 Author: Merav leveson